Label to release posthumous Amy Winehouse album

 The new record includes "Between the Cheats," a new Winehouse composition recorded in 2008 for possible inclusion on a third album, and "A Song For You," described as "heartbreaking and emotional."

-It is a new version of the Leon Russell classic also sung by Donny Hathaway, Winehouse's favourite artist.
+It is a new version of the Leon Russell classic also sung by Donny Hathaway, Winehouse's favorite artist.

 The recording features Winehouse's voice and her guitar and was made in a single take in London in 2009 as she "battled her demons."